Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 ## Variant sorting

 Variant providers have two main purposes in aiding installers.
-First, they are used to filter variants — tell which of the wheels are supported.
-Second, they are used to sort variants — rank the compatible variants from the most desirable to the least.
+First, they are used to filter variants, that is tell which of the wheels are supported.
+Second, they are used to sort compatible variants, ranking them from the most to the least desirable.

 In the simplest cases, sorting is easy.
 If you have a bunch of variants for different CPU baselines, you sort them from the highest to the lowest, and therefore install the most optimized variant available.
-If you have variants for different lower CUDA runtime bounds, you choose the one that is the highest — say, if you have CUDA 12.8, you'd rather take a `>=12.8,<13` wheel than a `>=12.6,<13` one, as it will likely have improved performance.
+If you have variants for different lower CUDA runtime bounds, you choose the one that is the highest;
+say, if you have CUDA 12.8, you'd rather take a `>=12.8,<13` wheel than a `>=12.6,<13` one, as it will likely have improved performance.
 And if you have two wheels built for the same CUDA version, but one of them also carries CPU optimizations, you'd take the latter.

-The problems start when you have two different wheels that cannot be trivially compared — say, a CUDA-optimized wheel and a CPU-optimized wheel.
+The problems start when you have two different wheels that cannot be trivially compared; say, a CUDA-optimized wheel and a CPU-optimized wheel.
 You may have a gut feeling that CUDA wins, but this is not a general rule.
 Things become even harder when you have to choose between a CUDA and a ROCm wheel (say, on a machine with both an NVIDIA and an AMD GPU installed).